-- The COM must receive notification of a passing score directly from the USMLE prior to students starting Phase 2.
-If a student requests that the NBME not share their USMLE registration or scoring information with the COM, this may affect their ability to progress to Phase 2 and graduate.
+- The college of medicine must receive notification of a passing score directly from the USMLE prior to students starting phase 2.
+If a student requests that the NBME not share their USMLE registration or scoring information with the college of medicine, this may affect their ability to progress to phase 2 and graduate.

-- Students must register (pay and submit CIF) prior to the Clerkship lottery, which occurs in December at the end of Phase 1.
-If a student is not registered, the student will not participate in the lottery and will be assigned the order of Phase 2 Clerkships based on availability.
+- Students must register prior to the clerkship lottery, which occurs in December at the end of phase 1.
+If a student is not registered, the student will not participate in the lottery and will be assigned the order of phase 2 clerkships based on availability.

 - not take the exam on the ACCT curricular days.

-- If there are extremely unique and extenuating circumstances which would require the student to delay one Clerkship, this student must:
+- If there are extremely unique and extenuating circumstances that would require the student to delay one clerkship, this student must:

-- have approval from the OASA and have the schedule coordinated by the OASA.
+- have approval from the office of admissions and student affairs (OASA) and have the schedule coordinated by the office of admissions and student affairs (OASA).

 - A delay of more than 12 weeks after the ACCT will necessitate a delay of graduation.